Veterans of floor tile installation may think that wall tile installation is a piece of cake. After all, it's nothing more than a vertical floor.

 2. Install the Wall Tile in a Pyramid Shape

 So, you've got that bottom row of tile.
 Now what?
-Stack the tile vertically, one column at a time?
-Complete one row, then do the next one?
+Do you stack the tile vertically, one column at a time?
+Or do you choose to complete one row, then do the next one?

 The best way is to arrange your wall tile in a pyramid shape.
-See the accompanying image.
-If it seems complicated, try this.
-First, install tiles 1-4 as directed.
+If it seems complicated, try this: Install tiles one through four as directed.
 Then every subsequent "row" is a process of "draping over" the pyramid, back and forth.
 So:

 - Begin your first "drape" on either right or left side, and walk it up, over, and down the other side.